sbonaretti/sbonaretti.github.io/Teaching.md

 # Introduction to Bioengineering Research (BIOE 390)
 **2016.
 Guest Lecturer.
 Stanford University, USA**

-* Weight-bearing imaging of the knee using C-arm CT
+* Weight-bearing Imaging of the Knee Using C-arm CT

 ---